cusxio/hackintosh/README.md

 - To use custom entires, the UUID of the hard drives is needed.

-- To get the UUID, press spacebar on the hard drives in clover bootloader.
+- To get the UUID, press spacebar on the hard drives in Clover bootloader.

 - [Source](https://www.youtube.com/watch?v=waJeLVZwXUA)